fabacab/awesome-cybersecurity-blueteam/README.md

 - [DefectDojo](https://www.defectdojo.org/) - Application vulnerability management tool built for DevOps and continuous security integration.
 - [Gauntlt](http://gauntlt.org/) - Pentest applications during routine continuous integration build pipelines.
 - [Git Secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing passwords and other sensitive information to a git repository.
+- [SOPS](https://github.com/mozilla/sops) - Editor of encrypted files that supports YAML, JSON, ENV, INI and binary formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault, and PGP.
+- [Snyk](https://snyk.io/) - Finds and fixes vulnerabilities and license violations in open source dependencies and container images.
+- [SonarQube](https://sonarqube.org) - Continuous inspection tool that provides detailed reports during automated testing and alerts on newly introduced security vulnerabilities.
 - [Vault](https://www.vaultproject.io/) - Tool for securely accessing secrets such as API keys, passwords, or certificates through a unified interface.
 - [git-crypt](https://www.agwa.name/projects/git-crypt/) - Transparent file encryption in git; files which you choose to protect are encrypted when committed, and decrypted when checked out.
-- [Snyk](https://snyk.io/) - Finds and fixes vulnerabilities and license violations in open source dependencies and container images.
-- [SonarQube](https://sonarqube.org) - Continuous inspection tool that provides detailed reports during automated testing and alerts on newly introduced security vulnerabilities.

 ### Application or Binary Hardening